'Collaborative Healthcare' is not just a strapline. Here at Your Health Roots it is at the heart of our very ethos.

 What made you want to be a Physiotherapist?

-I played a very high level of cricket and football and always wanted to do an active type job after not 'making it' in either of them.
+I played a very high level of football and cricket and always wanted to do an active type job after not 'making it' in either of them.
 After a year as a trainee barrister's clerk, I decided I wanted to go to Uni to pursue a therapy career.

 Career so far?

 Wide-ranging!
 Originally completely in elite sport (Rugby League and football) with Stockport County FC, Warrington Wolves RLFC, Hull KR RLFC, Salford City Reds RLFC, Oldham Athletic FC – the last 3 as Head Physiotherapist.
-I then went into private practice and then Occupational Health at Jaguar Land Rover before opening Your Health Roots with Ruth and here at Kingfisher Health Club we feel we are ideally placed to provide health and well-being care as we believe it should be.
+I then went into private practice and Occupational Health (Jaguar Land Rover) before moving into social care / CIC with Pathways and also opening Your Health Roots with Ruth and here at Kingfisher Health Club we feel we are ideally placed to provide health and well-being care as we believe it should be.

 The person in front of me as cheesy as that sounds!
 I have worked with a wide variety of people, all ages and from all walks of life and each and every one has had something to teach me.
 See below